trtuananh/egpt/README.md

 ## Overview

-EGPT (Encoder GPT) is a novel architecture that extends the context length of traditional transformer models by leveraging a pre-trained encoder (such as GPT-2) to extract features from input sequences.
+EGPT (Encoder-Enhanced GPT) is a novel architecture that extends the context length of traditional transformer models by leveraging a pre-trained encoder (such as GPT-2) to extract features from input sequences.
 This approach enables exponential scaling of context window size while maintaining computational efficiency.

 ## Architecture